Metacor/Minecraft-Speedrun-Guide/readme.md

 <br/>

 * While in the Nether: Find a Fortress → Trade with nearby randomly spawned Piglins → Kill Blazes for Blaze Rods
-	* *trap 2 Piglins in a Boat, or in a 2 Block deep hole → Throw them your Gold Ingots → Proceed into the Fortress*
+	* *trap 2 Piglins in a Boat → Throw them your Gold Ingots → Proceed into the Fortress*
 		* *don't forget to return to the Piglins to collect your loot - if you didn't get enough → Find a Bastion*

 ## **Expert** | [Hypermodern](https://youtu.be/gAHMJfsrHe4) Overworld